mysociety/mapit.poplus.org/docs/self-hosted/install/install-script/index.md

 You should take a look at the configuration file in `mapit/conf/general.yml` under `/var/www/<host>`.
 In particular, you should set `BUGS_EMAIL` to your email address.
-You should also consider the `SRID` and `COUNTRY` settings, as described in the [manual installation instructions](/install/).
+You should also consider the `AREA_SRID` and `COUNTRY` settings, as described in the [manual installation instructions](/install/).